 The stark professional shift in education, the increasing competition and globalization have led to more people aspiring for higher studies.
 Courses that were expensive for people have now become easily attainable due to the increased penetration of student loans.

-Any student who wishes to study further is eligible for an education loan provided he/she is a resident of India.
+Any student who wishes to study further is eligible for an student loan provided he/she is a resident of India.